Yannkrautz/Python-Plotly-Dash-Candlestick-Patterns-Dashboard/README.md

 # Candlestick Pattern Strategies Dashboard

-This repository contains a dashboard created with Python and Plotly Dash for candlestick pattern strategies using Talib and vectorbt libraries.
-The dashboard provides the ability to find candlestick strategy patterns in many countries, backtest, and verify the performance and accuracy of candlestick to predict the market.
+This repository contains a dashboard created with Python and Plotly Dash for candlestick pattern strategies.

 # Features
 Identify candlestick patterns in multiple countries<br>